frog42/marusoto/README.md

 # Marusoto

-A portfolio shop and portfolio page for my designs and apps.
+A shop and portfolio page for my designs and apps.